Sleemanmunk/huggingface-tokenizer-in-cxx/README.md

+THIS REPO doesn't belong to SAS.
+It comes from https://github.com/wangkuiyi/huggingface-tokenizer-in-cxx

+The license is not listed and we'll need legal approval before we distribute it.

 This repository is a C++ version of the Python HuggingFace tokenizers.

 In the HuggingFace Transformers repo, tokenization is done with 104,603 lines of Python code.
 It takes 5506 lines for GPT2-specific BPE.
 I went through the code using the Python Debugger (pdb).
 It turns out that most of them do nothing but virtual methods in a complicated class hierarchy.
 I took 120 lines of Python code and put them in the file [`bpe.py`](tokenizer/bpe.py).
 This program is not a weaker or simpler version; it is the full HuggingFace BPE tokenizer.